fmichea/cmdman/README.md

         # [...]

 Then cmdman will display this error properly.
-Now the interesting part is that you don't always want to hide the fact that this error was an exception in reality.
+Now the interesting part is that you don't always want to hide the fact that this error was an exception.
 This is what `cmdman` is for.
 It adds two options to the argument parser, `--backtrace` and `--pdb`.

-The first one displays the backtrace of the actual exception, so you can ask your users more information when they hit an error they should not.
+The first one displays the backtrace of the actual exception, so you can see the full path to the error which might help understand where that error comes from.

 But even more useful, if you can reproduce the bug, is the `--pdb` option that allows you to debug from the point where the exception was raised.